The following item has been added to your shopping cart:

 * Subtotal does not include shipping, discounts or taxes

-As seen on TV: SousVide Supreme on Rachael Ray!
+As seen on TV: SousVide Supreme on Rachael Ray and the Steve Harvey Show!

 Send them a SousVide Supreme